Mexico’s Long War: Drugs, Crime, and the Cartels

 What assistance has the U.S. government provided?

 The United States has cooperated with Mexico on security and counternarcotics to varying degrees over the past several decades.
-Under Presidents George W. Bush and Calderón, bilateral efforts centered on the Mérida Initiative; since the two leaders launched the partnership [PDF] in 2007, the United States has appropriated more than $3.5 billion for it.
-This assistance has gone toward purchases of military aircraft, surveillance software, and other equipment.
+Under Presidents George W. Bush and Calderón, bilateral efforts centered on the Mérida Initiative [PDF].
+Between fiscal years 2008 and 2021, the United States appropriated some $3.5 billion for the security cooperation framework; this assistance went toward purchases of military aircraft, surveillance software, and other equipment.

 The initial phase of the initiative, which ended in 2010, evolved to reflect the priorities of national leaders.
 The Bush administration focused heavily on providing Mexico with security-related assistance, including counternarcotics and counterterrorism support.
 President Barack Obama widened the scope of aid to target fundamental reforms to Mexico’s justice system and to develop crime-prevention programs at the community level, among other efforts, in what became known as “Mérida 2.0” [PDF].

-President Donald Trump shifted U.S. priorities for Mérida to issues including border security and combating drug production and money laundering.
-In a highly controversial move in February 2019, Trump declared a national emergency at the U.S.-Mexico border and ordered the deployment of thousands of active-duty military troops there, citing an influx of illicit drugs, criminals, and undocumented immigrants.
+During his first administration, Trump shifted U.S. priorities for Mérida to issues including border security and combating drug production and money laundering.
+In a highly controversial move in 2019, Trump declared a national emergency at the U.S.-Mexico border and ordered the deployment of thousands of active-duty military troops there, citing an influx of illicit drugs, criminals, and undocumented immigrants.
 Mexico later deployed twenty-five thousand National Guard members to secure its borders, which some experts say increased violence and diminished the country’s cartel-fighting capacity.

 The U.S.-Mexico relationship took a major hit in October 2020, when U.S. authorities arrested General Salvador Cienfuegos Zepeda, a former Mexican defense minister, in Los Angeles for drug trafficking and money laundering.
 Though the United States later dropped the charges and allowed Cienfuegos to return to Mexico, the Mexican government responded by restricting U.S. law enforcement agents’ power to operate in the country.

-President Biden inherited a tense security relationship with Mexico, with bilateral cooperation focused mostly on migration, the COVID-19 pandemic, and trade.
+Biden inherited a tense security relationship with Mexico, with bilateral cooperation focused mostly on migration, the COVID-19 pandemic, and trade.
 Presidents Biden and López Obrador initially announced the creation of a new framework to address both insecurity in Mexico and the opioid crisis in the United States, but in 2022, AMLO disbanded a DEA-trained anti-narcotics force that had worked closely with U.S. law enforcement for decades.
-Despite some progress on implementing the framework, including an increase in arrests for arms and drug traffickers, bilateral relations have become increasingly strained by perceptions among some in Washington that AMLO has not done enough to tackle the problem.
+Despite some progress on implementing the framework, including an increase in arrests for arms and drug traffickers, bilateral relations grew increasingly strained by perceptions among some in Washington that AMLO did not do enough to tackle the problem.

 Recommended Resources